 - Eyelids stick together when waking up

-- Reduced tear production - we tend to produce fewer tears after the age of 40 years.
-When tear production lowers to a certain point, the eyes can become dry and easily irritated and inflamed.
+After the age of 40 years, tear production tends to fall.
+When it drops to a certain point, the eyes can become dry and easily irritated and inflamed.
 This is more common in women, and especially after the menopause, possibly due to hormonal changes.

 Reduced tear production is also linked to:

 - Autoimmune diseases, like Sjogren's syndrome, lupus, scleroderma or rheumatoid arthritis

 - Vitamin A deficiency